zslwyuan/Light-HLS/README.md

 # Light-HLS

-Light-HLS is a light weight HLS framework for academic exploration and evaluation, which can be called to perform various design space exploration (DSE) for FPGA-based HLS design.
+Light-HLS is a light weight high-level synthesis (HLS) framework for academic exploration and evaluation, which can be called to perform various design space exploration (DSE) for FPGA-based HLS design.
 It covers the abilities of previous works, overcomes the existing limitations and brings more practical features.
 Light-HLS is modularized and portable so designers can use the components of Light-HLS to conduct various DSE procedures.
 Light-HLS gets rid of RTL code generation so it will not suffer from the time-consuming synthesis of commercial HLS tools like VivadoHLS, which involves many detailed operations in both its frond-end and back-end.

 <img src="https://github.com/zslwyuan/Light-HLS/blob/master/Images/Light-HLS-Overview.png" width="800">